Rendering with volshow

 |---|---|

 mmSetVolShowColors is a utility function for volshow that simplifies the customization of the display.
-It automatically changes the background color of the volshow background to white and the applies a Medical alphamap and colormap to the volume render.
+It automatically changes the background color of the volshow background to white and then applies a Medical alphamap and colormap to the volume render.
 The alpha- and colormaps are the same options available in the Medical Volume Viewer

 To use, first display a volume using volshow and then simply input the handle from volshow into mmSetVolShowColors.